A Fantasy Author's Adventures in Fiction & Life

 Personalisation -What Does it Mean and Why Does it Matter?

 For some literary agents, a polite greeting by name is enough for personalisation (eg. Maria Vicente, Naomi Davis ).
 Other agents like to see indications you’ve done your homework about them, or their agency (eg. KT Literary).
-To see if a particular agent has a preference beyond being greeted by name, do a Twitter search of ‘@(whomever)’ and ‘personalisation’ with ‘#AskAgent’.
-If you’re lucky, the agent you’re querying will dislike personalisation sentences altogether (like Jessica Alverez), and you won’t need to bother with it.
+To see if a particular agent has a preference beyond being greeted by name, do a social media search of ‘@(whomever)’ and ‘personalisation’ with ‘#AskAgent’.
+If you’re lucky, the agent you’re querying will dislike personalisation sentences altogether (like Jessica Alverez), and you won’t need to bother.

 If You Add Personalisation, What Should it say?